 Our tenancy policy sets out the review criteria at the end of a flexible secure tenancy.
 To request a copy of the Tenancy Policy please telephone 01482 300 300.

-For Priority Neighbourhoods flexible secure tenancies it will not be possible to make an offer of another flexible secure tenant or a secure lifetime tenancy at the same property because the council does not own the property.
-The owner of the property may wish to offer an assured shorthold tenancy to you at the end of the lease term.
+We will not be able to offer another flexible secure tenancy or a secure lifetime tenancy for the same property, for those properties in Priority Neighbourhoods as we do not own the properties.
+The owners may offer an assured shorthold tenancy at the end of the lease term.

 Mutual exchange and flexible tenancies